We may earn commission from affiliate links →

 Looking for the best beaches in the Sporades, then transform Skyros into one of the destinations to visit within the Sporades cluster.
 On Skyros, beaches stand surrounded by green areas and forests and have incredible clear blue waters.

 The main beaches and most beautiful ones are located in the main town, making it easier for visitors to visit them when exploring the island.
-There are also a few beaches that can only be accessed by hiking or boat, making it very private and almost unknown to the general public.
-These are some of the best Skyros beaches for you to enjoy during your Greek vacation.
+There are also a few beaches that can only be accessed by hiking or boat, making them very private and almost unknown to the general public.
+These are some of the best Skyros beaches you can enjoy during your Greek vacation.

-Magazia Beach: Second only to Molos, Magazia is a top beach in Skyros that fascinated adults and children alike.
+Magazia Beach: Second only to Molos, Magazia is a top beach in Skyros that fascinates adults and children alike.
 Located only 3 km north of Skyros Town, this is another long, sandy beach that can get quite crowded during the high season.
-In the area, visitors can find dozens of excellent accommodation, all of them with very reasonable fees too.
+In the area, visitors can find dozens of excellent accommodations, all of them with very reasonable fees too.

 Gyrismata Beach: Sandy shore featuring partial organization; this is a great family beach about 5 km from Skyros Town.
 The beautiful Gyrismata is quite popular on the island because it is just 5 km from the main town and very close to Molos Beach.